cgmoganedi/virtual_coffee_machine/README.md

   - Ingredients: Water
   - Process: Check ingredient levels -> Brew -> Update ingredient levels

 The chosen implementation approach ensures modularity and separation of concerns, making it easier to maintain and extend the simulation for future features.
+Furthermore, The tea and coffee making processes share a common base class, Beverage, which handles ingredient checks and updates.
+Specific beverage classes (Coffee and Tea) implement brewing logic based on user input.

+Lastly, the relationship between tea and coffee classes allows for code reusability while accommodating unique brewing requirements for each beverage type.

 ## Implementation Overview
 The Coffee Machine Simulation follows object-oriented programming (OOP) principles, design patterns, and best practices for clean and maintainable code.
 The program is structured with classes that represent different components of the coffee machine, ingredient management, and beverage making.
 These classes are designed to work together while adhering to single responsibility and open/closed principles.

 This design supports team collaboration by providing clear boundaries and responsibilities for each class.
 Team members can work on different parts of the simulation independently and integrate their contributions seamlessly.
 The use of object-oriented design patterns such as inheritance, composition, and dependency injection enhances code modularity and testability.

-For testing, the simulation includes unit tests, end-to-end tests, and integration tests to ensure the functionality, user interactions, and component interactions are thoroughly validated.
+For testing, the simulation include may (with enough time) unit tests, end-to-end tests, and integration tests to ensure the functionality, user interactions, and component interactions are thoroughly validated.

----

-Virtual Coffee and Tea Machine Simulation
-Simulate a virtual coffee and tea machine that allows you to make various coffee and tea beverages with customizable options.
-This Python application provides a simulation of a virtual coffee and tea machine.
-It allows users to create custom coffee and tea beverages by specifying options such as milk, froth, and strength.

-# Features
-Create customized coffee and tea beverages.
-Manage ingredient levels (water, milk, coffee beans) and receive warnings for low levels.
-Record served beverages and ingredient refills for tracking.

-# Tea and Coffee Making Process
-The tea and coffee making processes share a common base class, Beverage, which handles ingredient checks and updates.
-Specific beverage classes (Coffee and Tea) implement brewing logic based on user input.

-The relationship between tea and coffee classes allows for code reusability while accommodating unique brewing requirements for each beverage type.

 # Design Rationale
 The chosen design follows object-oriented principles, including Single Responsibility, Open/Closed, and Dependency Inversion.
 This modular structure allows for easy maintenance and scalability.
-SQLAlchemy and Alembic provide a robust data storage solution with version control for the application's state.
+SQLAlchemy provides a robust data storage solution with version control for the application's state.

 # Collaboration and Team Support
 The design promotes collaboration by separating concerns into distinct classes.
 The use of SQLAlchemy and Alembic ensures consistent data storage and allows multiple team members to work simultaneously on different features.